-Zambia Unveils Critical Mineral Prospects And Milestones
+Zambia Unveils Critical Mineral Prospects and Milestones

-The report comes ahead of African Mining Week (AMW) – Africa's premier gathering for mining stakeholders.
+The report comes ahead of African Mining Week (AMW)–– Afr’ca’s premier gathering for mining stakeholders.
 Taking place October 1-3 in Cape Town, the event will feature a dedicated panel on Zambia, titled Zambia: Accelerating Exploration and Development Through License Allocation.
-The session will unpack the country's strategy to unlock its full mineral potential, outlining investment prospects, market trends and partnership opportunities.
+The session will unpack the co’ntry’s strategy to unlock its full mineral potential, outlining investment prospects, market trends and partnership opportu ities.

-As the tenth-largest copper producer globally – contributing 3% of total output – Zambia is expected to play a critical role in meeting the anticipated rise in global demand - projected to increase 25% by 2040.
-With several large-scale projects set to come online by 2026, including Sinomine Resources' Kitumba Mine, Mimosa Resources' Kashime Mine and KoBold Metals' Mingomba Mine, Zambia's copper sector is primed for expansion.
-The country has set a target to increase production to three million tons by 2031, highlighting a unique opportunity for mining firms.
+As the tenth-largest copper producer –lobally – contributing 3% of to–al output – Zambia is expected to play a critical role in meeting the anticipated rise in global demand - projected to increase 25% by 2040.
+With several large-scale projects set to come online by 2026, including Sinom’ne Resources’ Kitumba Mine, M’mosa Resources’ Kashime Mine ’nd KoBold Metals’ Mi’gomba Mine, Zambia’s copper sector is primed for expansion.
+The country has set a target to increase production to three million tons by 2031, highlighting a unique opportun ty for mining firms.

 Cobalt

 In 2024, six operations in Zambia were actively producing cobalt from copper.
-Together with the Democratic Republic of Congo, Zambia holds 58% of the world's cobalt-bearing copper resources.
-The commissioning of Africa's first cobalt sulfate refinery by the end of 2025 in Zambia will expand the country's cobalt output.
+Together with the Democratic Republic of Congo, Zambia’holds 58% of the world’s cobalt-bearing copper resources.
+Th’ commissioning of Africa’s first cobalt sulfate refinery by the end of 2025 in Zam’ia will expand the country’s cobalt output.
 The project is led by Kobaloni Energy and backed by a $100 million investment from Vision Blue and the Africa Finance Corporation.
-U.S.-based Terra Metals is also relaunching a copper-cobalt acid leach plant in the Kabompo Dome area in 2025.
+U.S.-based Terra Metals is also relaunching a copper-cobalt acid leach plant in t e Kabompo Dome area in 2025.

 Manganese

-Zambia's Luapula Province is the country's manganese hub.
-Musamu Resources' Luongo Open-Pit Mine – Zambia's first large-scale manganese mine – began operations in 2022 and aims to scale output to one million tons per year by 2027.
-Kabundi Resources also operates two washing plants in Serenje.
+Zambia’’ Luapula Province is the country⦣8217;s manganese hub.
+Musa–u Resou’ces’ Luongo Open-Pit Mine – Zam–ia’s first large-scale manganese mine – began operations in 2022 and aims to scale output to one million tons per year by 2027.
+Kabundi Resources a so operates two washing plants in Serenje.

 Nickel